ArgonDesign/alogic/doc/control.md

 ### Which statements executes together in a single cycle

-Working out which statements execute together in a single cycle is simple using only a small number of rules.
+Statements that executes with the same clock cycle are referred to as a control unit.
+Working out which statements belong to the same control unit is simple using only a small number of rules.
 These are demonstrated through examples here.

 #### Simple straight-line statements